 10 Peter van der Linden estimates that default fall through is the wrong behavior 97% of the time. [vdL95, p.
-37] 11 "Software Glitch Cripples AT&T Network", Telephony, 22 January 1990.
+37]11 "Software Glitch Cripples AT&T Network", Telephony, 22 January 1990.

 Splint warns if the marker preceding a break is not consistent with its placement.
-A warning results if innerbreak precedes a break that is not breaking an inner loop, switchbreak precedes a break that is not breaking a switch, or loopbreak precedes a break that is not breaking a loop.
+A warning results if innerbreak precedes a break that is not breaking an inner loop, switchbreak precedes a break that is not breaking a loop.